ArooshHarsha/SpringBootApplication01/README.md

 # SpringBootApplication01
-This is a spring boot rest wen service basic application
+This is a spring boot rest web service basic application